Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 Suppose you stop at the grocery store on your way home from work after a long day.
 You’re exhausted, low on energy, and you hurriedly go through your grocery list one item at a time.
 You put a couple of things on the bottom shelf of your grocery cart after your basket is full and make your way to the long line to check out.
 By the time you go through the checkout, in your rush to get home, you forget about the groceries on the bottom shelf.
 You take your cart filled with groceries to feed your family and make your way towards your vehicle.
 On the way, you’re stopped by the store’s security team and accused of shoplifting.

-There is a myriad of reasons why someone might be accused of theft.
+There is a myriad of reasons why someone might be accused of a theft crime.
 Perhaps you made a careless and innocent mistake like the situation above, or maybe you were in a desperate time in your life where you needed to feed your family or cut corners to keep a roof over your head.
 Perhaps you had a momentary lapse of judgment when faced with temptation after falling under the influence of the wrong crowd.

 Whatever the reason may be, understand that you are not alone.
-Theft charges are some of the most commonly seen in California criminal courts.
+Theft charges are some of the most commonly seen in San Diego County criminal courts.
 Depending on the dollar amount and the circumstances, a charge for theft and shoplifting can range from a minor misdemeanor to a serious felony.
 If you find yourself in any situation where you’re facing criminal charges for theft, a San Diego theft and shoplifting defense lawyer can help.

 In a career that includes working on more than 6,500 cases, Dod brings 16 years of experience to create strong representation in fighting for your rights.
 He and his legal team are knowledgeable, aggressive, and dependable in their effort to help you overcome criminal charges.